 More than 2,000 species of starfish come in a wide range of sizes, colors, and shapes.
 But one thing that they all have in common: not a brain in sight!

 At the end of each arm, the creatures have tiny eyes that they use to distinguish dark from light.
 The starfish has no use for a brain.
-It uses basic sensors to stay alert for enemies and food.
+It uses basic sensors to stay alert to enemies and food.

 Starfish have five to 40 spiky arms.
 If a predator should bite off an arm (or two), the animal can regenerate them.